-• The MMUTCD is the definitive guide for all signal operations and design.2
+• The MMUTCD is the definitive guide for all signal operations and design.2 signal cycles before getting permission to cross.

 - Instructive signage is generally necessary at all-walk signal phase locations, as this is a non-standard traffic operation. - All-walk signal phases should be accompanied by audible and vibrotactile indicators for visually impaired pedestrians. - Sidewalks should be large enough to comfortably provide space for queuing pedestrians waiting to cross. - All-walk signal phases s should be routinely monitored and reassessed.
 Given the longer delays for both vehicles and pedestrians, there may be reductions in signal compliance.